Kong/kongponents/docs/guide/contributing.md

     ✨  Done in 0.04s.
     ```

-1. At this point it is recommended you delete the `node_modules` folder in your consuming app and rerun `yarn install` to fully clear the linkage.
+1. At this point it is recommended you delete the `node_modules` folder in your consuming app and rerun `yarn install --frozen-lockfile` to fully clear the linkage.

 ## Sandbox